shlomif/fortune-mod/README.md

 https://github.com/shlomif/fortune-mod .
 In the future, we may create a GitHub organization for it and move the sources there.

-For more information about it you can contact
+For more information about it, you can contact
 [Shlomi Fish](http://www.shlomifish.org/) .

 ## Release Tarballs